NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0001/readme.md

 Creation
 ---------

-A RFC should be created at the next freely available 4-digit index the GitHub RFC folder.
+An RFC should be created at the next freely available 4-digit index the GitHub RFC folder.
 Create a folder for your RFC and write your RFC document as `readme.md` using standard Markdown.
 Include additional documents or images in the folder if needed.

+Add an entry to `/docs/rfcs/index.md`

+Add an entry to `/mkdocs.yml` in the `nav[RFCs]` section

 Push
 ----